yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### APISecret

-[`APISecret`](https://tyk.io/docs/tyk-oss-gateway/configuration/#secret) field configures a header value used in every interaction with Tyk Gateway API.
+The [`APISecret`](https://tyk.io/docs/tyk-oss-gateway/configuration/#secret) field configures a header value used in every interaction with Tyk Gateway API. interaction with Tyk Gateway API.

 It can be configured via `global.secrets.APISecret` as a plain text or Kubernetes secret which includes `APISecret` key